 One thing you can do to optimize your PPC ad results is to add negative keywords.
 These are specific keywords for which you do not want your ad to display in search results.
 Say, for example, you want to ensure your life insurance ad is only displayed for potential customers, not competitors.
 You might add "life insurance sales" and "life insurance commission" as negative keywords.
 That way, someone investigating a career in life insurance sales won't see your ad.

 Here's the big idea: Don't approach PPC advertising for your insurance agency with a "one and done" mindset.
 Set your budget, choose your keywords, build your ads, and monitor your results.
 Tweak your campaigns as you go, and you're bound to see your results improve.

 Pay-per-click advertising is big business for search engines as well as social media giants.
 It's also an opportunity for insurance agents to target prospects and convert them into new policyholders.
 As you're considering PPC advertising, keep your budget top of mind, as this kind of advertising can get costly.
 It's a great tool, but it shouldn't be your only one.

 You may not be an expert in managing PPC campaigns.
 Even if you are knowledgeable, you may not have the time to put campaigns together and monitor their performance.
 If you want even quicker results, consider buying insurance leads from Nectar.
-Our real-time leads and live call transfer leads are even riper for conversion than someone who just clicked on your ad.
+Our real-time leads are even riper for conversion than someone who just clicked on your ad.